-- Do not expose reagents to heat, sun, or strong light during storage and usage. - Store Alegria[®] Test Strips sealed and dessicated in the clip bag provided. - Shelf life of the unopended test kit is 15 months from day of production.
+- Do not expose reagents to heat, sun, or strong light during storage and usage. - Store Alegria® Test Strips sealed and dessicated in the clip bag provided. - Shelf life of the unopended test kit is 15 months from day of production.

 Unopened reagents are stable until expiration of the kit.
-See labels for individual batch. - Diluted Wash Buffer and System Fluid are stable for at least 30 days when stored at 2-8°C.

-Once transferred to the reagent container we recommend consumption on the same day.
+See labels for individual bate. - Unopened reagents are stable until expiration of the kit.
+See labels for individual batch. - Diluted Wash Buffer and System Fluid are stable for at least 30 days when stored at 2-8°C. Once transferred to the reagent container we recommend consumption on the same day.